Futura (graffiti artist): Biography

 Born Leonard Hilton McGurr, he started to paint illegally on New York City's subway in the early 1970s, working with other artists such as ALI.

 From 1974 to 1978, he served in the U.S. Navy and traveled all over the world.

 In the early 1980s he showed with Patti Astor at the Fun Gallery, along with Keith Haring, Jean-Michel Basquiat, Richard Hambleton and Kenny Scharf.

 One of the most distinctive features of Futura's work is his abstract approach to graffiti.
 While the primary focus, during the 1980s, of the majority of graffiti artists was lettering, Futura pioneered abstract street art, which has since become more popular.
 Conversely, his aerosol strokes are regarded as different from those of his peers, as they are as thin as the fine lines usually associated with the use of an airbrush.

 While he is primarily known as a graffiti artist, much of his work is as an illustrator and graphic designer of album covers, first becoming involved with the British punk rock band The Clash; producing a sleeve for their "This Is Radio Clash" 7" single and handwriting the sleeve notes and lyrics sheet for their album Combat Rock (1982).
 He also toured extensively with The Clash during the Combat Rock tour, "performing" with them on stage by spray painting backdrops while the band performed.
-His rap appeared on the Clash song "Overpowered by Funk."
+His rap appeared on the Clash song "Overpowered by Funk.
+Futura also provided the cover photograph for Deftones' 2012 album Koi No Yokan.

 In 1985, he was on the first meeting of the graffiti and urban art movement in Bondy (France), on the VLP's initiative, with Speedy Graphito, Miss Tic, SP 38, Epsylon Point, Blek le Rat, Jef Aérosol, Nuklé-Art, Kim Prisu, Banlieue-Banlieue.

 In the mid-1980s, he began hustling as a bike messenger and worked at a Queens post office in order to support his son, as he found it difficult to maintain his job as a gallery artist.

 Years later James Lavelle resurrected Futura's career by getting him, alongside Ben Drury, to produce the artwork for several releases on Mo' Wax records; this also led to Futura producing the imagery which has largely defined Lavelle's Unkle project.